berrysauce/trex/docs/index.md

 ## Support or Contact

-If you need any help, I'm available via email at trex[at]berrysauce[dot]com.
+If you need any help, I'm available via email at trex[at]berrysauce[dot]me.
 If you find any security issues, please also send them to the mentioned email address.
 Otherwise, if you find any bugs or would like to have a certain feature, make a pull request yourself, or create an issue [here](https://github.com/berrysauce/trex/issues).